learnwithgurpreet/learnwithgurpreet.com/src/posts/2021/up-and-running-with-raspberrypi-with-docker.md

 ---
 title: 'Up and running with RaspberryPi with Docker'
 date: '2021-05-19'
-excerpt: How to configure RaspberryPi with docker and docker-compose.
+description: How to configure RaspberryPi with docker and docker-compose.
 tags:
   - 'Raspberry PI'
 ---